IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

 * Please post **as a PDF** to basecamp as a Message with your name as a category
 * Please name your file as yourname_project_plan.pdf
-* Please note that any significant changes to your project will require the submission of revised project plan.
+* Please note that any significant changes to your project will require the submission of a revised project plan.

 <table>
 <tr>